obedm503/trellix-offline/README.md

 ## SignalDB ([App](https://trellix-signaldb.up.railway.app/), [Source](https://github.com/obedm503/trellix-offline/tree/master/signaldb))

 Uses [SignalDB](https://github.com/maxnowack/signaldb) to intermediate interactions to the server.
 SignalDB syncs an entire subset of a db table that the user may have access to.
 When a change occurs to the client's copy, Signaldb provides a hook for you to implement storing/pushing those changes to the authoritative source.
-Signaldb also provides a hook to subscribe to remote changes.
-Right now it reloads the entire dataset on a change, but will soon integrate remote changes ([#776](https://github.com/maxnowack/signaldb/pull/776)).
-Signaldb also allows defining a local persister to show data on the initial load.
+Signaldb provides a hook to subscribe to remote changes.
+Signaldb allows defining a local persister to show data immediately.

+Update since [v0.20.0](https://github.com/maxnowack/signaldb/releases/tag/v0.20.0): SignalDB added the [`SyncManager`](https://signaldb.js.org/sync/). `SyncManager` handles batching, retries, and last-write-wins replication.

 ### Pros